theATM/GeoPreviousWork/README.md

 It is a fork of the https://github.com/Dr-Zhuang/geospatial-object-detection a Tensorflow 1.x based Yolov3 framework for the remote sensing object detection using the RSD-GOD dataset.

+The Main AirDetection repo can be found [under this link](https://github.com/theATM/AirDetection).

 RSD-GOD dataset is a remote sensing dataset with obejcts such as aribases, helicopters, planes and warships.
 Examples of detections (done on home trained model) can be seen on the figure bellow: